Skip to content

 --MC_FAMILIAR_UPDATE is the UPDATE callback for familiars.
 It accepts an optional argument to only run for your familiar variant.

-A shooter familiar is a familiar that fires tears alongside Isaac.
-Thankfully there is an extremely simple function that will handle the vast majority of work involved: EntityFamiliar:Shoot().
+The rest of this section will focus on creating a simple familiar like Brother Bobby.
+There is a simple function that will handle the vast majority of work involved: EntityFamiliar:Shoot().

 1